top of page

 Lessons are given with famous tunes which we heard them somewhere, without any pressure!
 This creates a virtuous cycle of "practice is fun" and "practice makes you better.

-4. Good technique from the beginning!
+4. Good technique from the start!

 IMG_3650.jpeg